ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating SDS block volumes
+# Creating block volumes
 {: #creating-sds-block-volume}

 Create a SDSaaS volume by using the UI, CLI, or API.
 {: shortdesc}

-## Creating SDSaaS block volumes in the UI
+## Creating block volumes in the UI
 {: #creating-sds-block-volume-ui}
 {: ui}